squid-cache/squid-cache.github.io/docs/ProgrammingGuide/CbData.md

     /* something bad happened elsewhere.. cleanup */ cbdataFree(our_data);
     ...
-    /* The asyncronous operation completes and tries to make the callback */ void *cbdata;
+    /* The asynchronous operation completes and tries to make the callback */ void *cbdata;
     if (cbdataReferenceValidDone(local_pointer, &amp;cbdata))
         /* won't be called, as the data is no longer valid */